Records Division Hours

 - Finger printing for licensing and job applicants.

 - Accident reports for minor accidents on the roadway and private property.

 - Maintenance of a database on inmates booked into the jail including fingerprint records, mug shot pictures and biographical information.

-Records checks are sent to the Sheriff Department for several reasons; the most frequent are for employment or housing.
+Records checks are sent to the Sheriff Office for several reasons; the most frequent are for employment or housing.
 When we receive a request by mail we will try to reply to the request within five business days.
 To help distribute the workflow, these requests are generally sent to our Sub stations to be completed by those clerks.
 Records checks can be completed at any of our offices on a "walk in" basis.
 In the event the person brings the request in, we will answer it immediately.
 Each records check can take anywhere from five minutes to twenty minutes depending on if the person has a record to be reported and how much of the record needs to be confirmed.